 Vancouver’s Walk In Her Shoes

 Walk In Her Shoes is a fundraising event taking place in downtown Vancouver in March.
-The walk is about 7 km (10,000 steps) to symbolize the average 7 km walk that women and girls embark on every day to get clean water in the developing world.
-Over 500 people attended this event in Vancouver last year.
+The walk is about 7 km (or 10,000 steps) to symbolize the average 7 km walk that women and girls embark on every day to get clean water in the developing world.
+Over 500 people attended the event in Vancouver in 2019.

 Money raised from the Walk In Her Shoes event helps women get jobs and allows girls to go to school rather than spend all day walking to find water.